-We make every subject of a CRB Disclosure aware of the existence of the CRB Code of Practice and make a copy available on request.
+We make every subject of the DBS Disclosure & Barring Service aware of the existence of the DBS Code of Practice and make a copy available on request.

 We undertake to discuss any matter revealed in a Disclosure with the person seeking the position before withdrawing a conditional offer of employment.

 Having a criminal record will not necessarily bar you from working with us.
 This will depend on the nature of the position and the circumstances and background of your offences.

 At the moment The Outward Bound Trust doesn't offer apprenticeships for outdoor instructors.